gregorypost89/Indicators/README.md

 Now that we have our ATR, we can start importing this indicator along with the information we have for our currency pairs into other modules for testing.

-The Rate of Change, as mentioned, is not necessarily a great indicator to use for our entry signals, but is basic enough to demonstrate an example of the process of determining trade entries and give us a good starting point to test our other entry indicators against.
+The Rate of Change as mentioned before is not necessarily a great indicator to use for our entry signals, but is basic enough to demonstrate an example of the process of determining trade entries and give us a good starting point to test our other entry indicators against.